 Eventually I found Paul, so we spent some time exploring Cabo.
 We will head back north about 1 and 1/2 hrs to La Paz, where we will take the ferry over to mainland Mexico.
 I have been told it is best to purchase the tix at the ferry rather than in town.
 The ferry goes North to Topolobampo (a 6 hr ride), or south to Mazatlan (16 hrs).
 I believe the ferries only leave once a day, and only certain days depending on the destination, so check ahead.

 1 last thing, I have read it before, but want to reiterate it.
 I pushed it a little to get to a good stopping point and drove at night.
 Don’t drive at night, for real.
 I almost hit a cow on 3 separate occasions.
 Cows roam free here and at night use the warmth of the tarmac for heat.
-I could have easily clipped a cow walking on the shoulder (if you can call it that) of the road on 2 separate occasions, as well as a heard of cattle crossing the road another time.
+I could have easily clipped a cow walking on the shoulder (if you can call it a shoulder) of the road on 2 separate occasions, as well as a heard of cattle crossing the road another time.
 Those all black cows are not easy to see at night!

 Hopefully this was not too painful to read.
 We may have drank too much, my head hurts a little right now, so it was painful to type.
 I don’t think I will miss Cabo.